 Check with your financial advisor on how you can make additional contributions to your retirement saving plan, including how to automate those deposits.

 Thermostats for your heating or air conditioning have become more popular and affordable.
 They're a smart way to reduce your energy consumption when no one is home.

 Go one step further, though.
 Many utility companies offer an economic analysis of your usage to help you lower your bill.
-Find out if it will cost you more to buy and install the thermostat than it will simply lower the temperature in your home for a couple of months during the summer.
-If you run your air conditioning from March through October, however, the savings to automate your electric consumption may be worth the change.
+Find out if it will cost you more to buy and install the thermostat than if it will simply lower the temperature in your home for a couple of months during the summer.
+If you run your air conditioning from March through October, however, the savings of automating your electric consumption may be worth the change.

 Save even more by asking your utility company to do a virtual energy audit on your usage.
 You can ask your energy company to execute energy audits every month or so to see how you are using your electricity.
 They can recommend ways to decrease your bill based on your usage habits.

 4. Monitor subscriptions